Planning Your Trip

 What to Eat & Drink

-More than four million international visitors touched down in Sydney in 2018, drawn to its sandy beaches, glittering harbor, and buzzing restaurants.
+Visitors are drawn to Sydney's sandy beaches, glittering harbor, and buzzing restaurants.
 Read on for our guide to everything you should know when visiting Sydney for the first time.

 Planning Your Trip

 Best Time to Visit: Sydney is at its best in spring (September to November) and fall (March to May), thanks to pleasant weather and fewer crowds.
 Summer (December to February) is peak season, with temperatures hitting 95 degrees F or higher.

 Language: Australia has no official language, but English is spoken almost everywhere.
 In 2014, nearly 40 percent of locals also spoke a non-English language at home, with large Mandarin-, Cantonese-, and Arabic-speaking populations.
 More than 100 Indigenous Australian languages are also spoken throughout the country, though many are considered in danger of disappearing.

 Currency: The Australian dollar (AUD) is the national currency .
 It tends to fluctuate between $0.60 and $0.70 USD and is used everywhere.

 Getting Around: Sydney's transportation network is extensive but complex.
 The trains are useful if you're traveling within the city center or towards the south or west, while buses cover most of the east and north.
 Ferries come in handy when crossing the harbor.
 All rides can be paid for with an Opal card, or you can use an American Express, Mastercard, or Visa credit or debit card, or a linked device instead.
 (Remember to tap on and off, whichever card you use.)
 Taxis and ride-sharing services are another option.